LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

 #### Step 4 - deploy your function

 Just like any other function, this function must be deployed before it can be used.
-[Please see this document](function-as-a-service-deploying-functions.html) for more information on how to deploy your function.
+[Please see this document](liveperson-functions-getting-started-your-first-function.html#deploy) for more information on how to deploy your function.
 At this point, you can also test your function.

 ### Messaging events for Function Invocation

 Conversational Cloud Messaging uses a series of "Conversation State Change Events" which are fired when specific actions or events occur within the conversation.
-You are able to use these events to trigger your functions.The Controller Bot (Automatic Messages) is responsible for invoking functions on certain messaging events.
+You are able to use these events to trigger your functions.
+The Controller Bot (Automatic Messages) is responsible for invoking functions on certain messaging events.

 <div class="important">Multiple conversation event types are mapped to the same invocation messaging event.</div>